 • you were unaware of the infringement.

-It is not possible to apply for an enforcement review for drink-driving or drug-driving offences, or for boating offences, or for excessive speeding offences (i.e. over 130 km per hour or 25 km per hour over the speed limit).
+It is not possible to apply for an enforcement review for drink-driving or drug-driving offences, or for boating offences, or for excessive speeding offences (i.e. any speed over 130 km per hour, or any speed that is 25 km per hour over the applicable speed limit).

 It is important to seek legal advice if you are considering this option.
 The procedure for applying for an enforcement review of outstanding fines varies according to your reason for making the application: